Hormone Replacement Therapy (HRT) & Gender Affirming Surgery

 You can find a medical provider (physician, ob-gyn, endocrinologist, advanced practice nurse, physician assistant) who is familiar with gender dysphoria and who can evaluate your ability to provide informed consent to HRT.
 They can prescribe you hormones to support your transition without needing a letter from a therapist. *Some providers may still require a letter as part of their policy.
 But it is not required by California law.

-If you need some names of providers (or if you are a provider) who offer this service, please contact me.
+If you need some names of providers (or if you are a provider) who offer this service, please contact us.

-If you are seeking gender affirming surgery, your surgeon will likely require at least 2 letters.
+If you are seeking gender affirming surgery, your surgeon may require at least 2 letters.
 This is true whether you are planning to use insurance or not.
 Some surgeons’ offices will explain what needs to be in your letter.

-Please note I am a master’s level therapist, not a doctorate level psychologist or psychiatrist.
-You will likely need one of each.
-But it’s cool - I know people.
+Please note we are master’s level therapists, not doctorate level psychologists or psychiatrists.
+You may need one of each.
+But it’s cool - we know people we can connect you with.

 OK I need a letter, can you help me?

 Yep!
-Please contact me to schedule a free consultation and/or to request an appointment.
-I like to speak to people ahead of time to help figure out what you might need from me, and to answer any questions you have.
-If you don’t feel comfortable on the phone, you can start by emailing me.
+Please contact us to schedule a free consultation and/or to request an appointment.
+We prefer to speak to people ahead of time to help figure out what you might need, and to answer any questions you have.
+If you don’t feel comfortable on the phone, you can start by emailing us.

-I will send you some documents ahead of time for you to review and fill out, including a brief questionnaire to help gather relevant information.
-That way I can start your letter as soon as possible.
+We will send you some documents ahead of time for you to review and fill out, including a brief questionnaire to help gather relevant information.
+That way we can start your letter as soon as possible.

 What are you going to ask me?